Bug #2943

 A ticket has been opened here: #3021 to add documentation about iptables.

-Updated by Jonathan CLARKE over 11 years ago
+Updated by Jonathan CLARKE about 12 years ago

 This looks good to me, technically speaking.
 I have re-arranged the documentation a bit, to restore the initial logic: the installation section now tells you how to install Rudder, rather than going on about what is not compatible with what :)

-Updated by Nicolas PERRON about 11 years ago
+Updated by Nicolas PERRON almost 12 years ago

-Updated by Nicolas CHARLES about 8 years ago
+Updated by Nicolas CHARLES over 8 years ago